elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

 ## Summing up

-We are really proud of this release, as it focuses mostly in quality of life improvements, instead of flashy new features.
+We are really proud of this release, as it focuses mostly on quality of life improvements, instead of flashy new features.
 As Elixir continues to mature, expect more releases like this one.
 The full list of changes is available in our [release notes](https://github.com/elixir-lang/elixir/releases/tag/v1.7.0).

 We have also seen important developments in other areas not directly related to the Elixir codebase: